 - Once the event has fired, the script sets a cookie to indicate that the threshold has been met.
 This prevents the script from sending multiple events for a given user.

 Below is the configuration of the tag in Tag Manager.
 In addition to the All Pages trigger, I added History Change and Scroll Depth triggers.
-The website I was setting it up for uses history changes rather than full page reloads quite a bit, hence the History Change trigger.
-I also thought adding a scroll depth trigger was a good idea, since a user might spend a while reading a single page, then leave.
+The website I was setting it up for uses history changes rather than full page reloads, hence the History Change trigger.
+I also added a scroll depth trigger, since a user might spend a while reading a single page, then leave.
 My scroll depth trigger fires on 25%, 50%, 75% and 100% vertical scrolls.
 A video commenter also suggested adding a Timer trigger, which is a good way to ensure that the tag always keeps track of how long is on the site.
 I’m fairly judicious about using Timer triggers, since they add a little bit of overhead to a page, but depending on your circumstance you may want to add that too.

 Step 2: add the Custom Event trigger to fire on the session_duration_conv dataLayer event